piyoppi/report-box/packages/report-box-aws-sam/README.md

 # report-box-aws-sam

-Sample for deploying report-box to AWS
+Sample for deploying report-box to AWS.

+You need to install and setup sam-cli.

 ## Build

 Execute the following command to build.

+(You will need to run the build command `npm run build` in the root directory of this repository before running the following command.)

 ```
 ./build.sh